-AOC, short for Alexandria Ocasio-Cortez, makes $174,000 a year as Congresswoman for New York’s 14th Congressional District.
+AOC, short for Alexandria Ocasio-Cortez, makes $174,000 a year as Congresswoman for New York’s 14th Congressional District for 2020-2021.
+The congressional salary has not changed since 2009, during the last financial crisis.

 A $174,000 income puts AOC in the top 5% income earners in the country.
 Not bad for a recently turned 30-year-old who was a bartender earning close to minimum wage in 2018.